Samsung Kicks Off Month-Long Employee Volunteerism Campaign Across America

 Charities and non-profit organizations include groups that have partnered with Samsung for a number of years, such as American Red Cross, Covenant House New Jersey, Hackensack Riverkeeper, Only Make Believe, and United Way Metropolitan Dallas.
 We are also unveiling new partners recommended by our Corporate Citizenship team and our LGBTQIA, Black, and Veterans employee resource groups (ERG), including:

-- Operation Homefront and other local military non-profits are building kits with Samsung employees for active duty military members to express our gratitude for their service and raise their spirits
+Operation Gratitude and other local military non-profits are building kits with Samsung employees for active duty military members to express our gratitude for their service and raise their spirits

 “Each service experience dating back to the first Day of Service event has been a memorable one for our people.
 Whether an initiative grounded in youth education or disaster relief, our employee’s efforts are aimed not just at doing good but also at making a long-term impact,” said David Steel, Executive Vice President and Head of Corporate Affairs, Samsung Electronics North America.
 “When confronted with the realities of giving back to our communities amidst a pandemic, we chose to press forward with our Day of Service program – but in a bigger way.
 We’re providing our employees with the flexibility to pursue company-arranged opportunities or other service activities of their choice for our first-ever virtual Samsung Gives Month of Service.”